Product vs. Engineering

 <aside>

-💡 "engineering" in this paragraph includes all the hard skills required to build the product: developers, designers, etc. They focus on the “how” to make things happen.
+💡 "Engineering" in this paragraph includes all the hard skills required to build the product: developers, designers, etc. They focus on the “how” to make things happen.

 </aside>